A Conscious Evening Routine

-Your struggle may not be rooted in what you’ve chosen to do each morning.
-Rather, the sluggishness or lack of motivation you may feel some mornings was likely set in motion the night before.
-If we aren’t consciously following an empowering evening routine, we are likely unconsciously choosing to have rough mornings.
+Your struggle may not be rooted in what you’re choosing to do each morning.
+Rather, the sluggishness or lack of motivation you feel some mornings was likely set into motion the night before.
+If you aren’t consciously following an empowering evening routine, you are likely unconsciously choosing to have rough mornings.

-When you begin to see the interconnectedness of your daily habits you understand that the choices you make in the evening impact you the next day.
+When you begin to see the interconnectedness of your habits you understand that the choices you make in the evening impact you the following day.

 Create an Evening Routine One Step at a Time